farhi/matlab-mastrostack/README.md

 - **L**          key      current image is set to LIGHT
 - *X/Q/ESC**    key      abort

 You may as well check visually for the best images either from the main window (e.g. left/right arrows and press I key when the image is bad), or from the sharpness plot window with the same keys.
 It is recommended to zoom onto a portion of the image, to follow a few stars in shape.
-Then marl all blurred/strange star spots as Ignore/Skip.
+Then mark all blurred/strange star spots as Ignore/Skip.

  Notes
  -----